slopyjoe/slopyjoe.github.io/_posts/2016-03-07-tdd_chapter2.markdown

 }
 ```

 This little stub gives us the ability to run the test and have a starting point of what to fix.
-Now it's time to make it work, making small steps of course.
+Now it's time to make it work, taking small steps of course.

 ```java
 class Dollar {